-Property and equipment are recorded at cost and depreciated over the estimated useful lives of the asset, between 5-7 years using accelerated methods, which is not materially different from the straight-line method.
-In a prior year all fixed assets were transferred to the Organization's Uganda affiliate (see Note 3) and there were no remaining fixed assets or depreciation expenses as of and for the years ended December 31, 2013 and 2012.
+Property and equipment are recorded at cost and depreciated over the estimated useful lives of the asset, between 3-5 years using the straight-line method.
+Depreciation expense for the year ended December 31, 2014 is \$1,623.
+There were no depreciable assets in 2013.